lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

    i. search for user `mac-<tenantid>replication` ii. delete this user

 Now the system is all cleaned up.
-Now you can attempt creating a new cloudservice config and still use the already existing JWT application.
-There is no need to create a new application, rather just the public key needs to be updated from the newly created cloud config.
+Now you can attempt to create a cloud service config and still use the existing JWT application.
+There is no need to create an application, rather update the public key from the newly created cloud config.

 >[!NOTE]
 >